vikasgokavi/Node.js-on-AWS/README.md

 ### Testing the project locally

-In order to test this application we are deploying the server on locally installed Ubuntu VM.
+In order to test this application we are deploying on locally installed Ubuntu VM.
 To lauch Ubuntu VM on local system install VM follow the below link. https://www.vmware.com/content/vmware/vmware-published-sites/us/products/workstation-pro/workstation-pro-evaluation.